awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 2. Navigate to the cfn/aws-roles.yml and use it to create the roles that will be used by the step function , lambda  ETL process.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 3. Navigate to the cfn/emr-roles and use it to create the EMR roles.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 4. Navigate to the cfn/emr-security-groups.yml and use it to create EMR security groups.
 This creates a cloudformation export for the security groups and its values are  imported into the aws-etl-stepfunction stack.
-5. Navigate to the lambdas folder and upload all the zip files to an S3 bucket location <my_bucket_name>/lambdas.
+5. Navigate to the lambdas folder and upload all the zip files to an S3 bucket location <my_bucket_name>/lambdas. aws s3 sync lambdas s3://<my-bucket>/lambdas/
-6. Note the location and the names of the lambda functions , it will be used in the cloudformation stack to kick off the incremental ingestion execution run. aws s3 sync lambdas/ s3://dfw-meetup-sf/lambdas/
+6. Note the location and the names of the lambda functions , it will be used in the cloudformation stack to kick off the incremental ingestion execution run.
 7. Create AWS your database secrets using below commands from the AWSCLI aws ssm put-parameter --name postgre-psswd --type SecureString --value <P@ssw0rd>
 aws ssm put-parameter --name postgre-user --type SecureString --value <admin>
 aws ssm put-parameter --name postgre-jdbcurl --type String --value <jdbc:postgresql://<RDS-NAME>-instance.2.rds.amazonaws.com:5432/example>
 This will be required from the sample spark script.
 9. Download the postgresql jdbc jar https://jdbc.postgresql.org/download.html and uplaod it to an S3 location.
-Note this location.
+Note this location. aws s3 cp postgresql-42.2.6.jar s3://<my-bucket>/
-10. Navigate to the ba folder in the repository, open the bootstrap-emr-step.sh and replace the value of the location of the postgresql jdbc jar with the value noted in (4) above, save the file and upload it to an s3 location.
-Upload the file bootstrap-emr.sh to the same S3 location.
+10. Navigate to the ba folder in the repository, open the bootstrap-emr-step.sh and replace the value of the location of the postgresql jdbc jar, save the file and upload it to an s3 location. aws s3 sync ba s3://<my-bucket>/ba/ aws s3 sync spark s3://dfw-meetup-emr/spark/
-11. Modify cf/config.txt and replace the table names in columns 7,8 and 9 to yours.
+11. Modify cfn/config.txt and replace the table names in columns 7,8 and 9 to yours. save and syn to s3 bucket folder aws s3 sync cfn s3://<my-bucket>/cfn/
-12. update the items in cfn/stepfunction-parameters.json to yours (a)loguri S3://aws-logs-111111111111-us-west-2/elasticmapreduce/
-13. Navigate to the cfn/aws-etl-stepfunction.json template and the cfn/stepfunction-parameters.json file.
+12. Navigate to the cfn/aws-etl-stepfunction.json template and the cfn/stepfunction-parameters.json file.
 Replace the parameter values with your own parameter values.

 Parameters to change in stepfunction-parameters.json